Miss Saigon controversy: Submissiveness

-In the 1991 book The Story of Miss Saigon by the Anglo-French journalist Edward Behr and the Canadian columnist Mark Steyn, the claim by Boublil and Schönberg as Frenchmen to have a special "insider's knowledge" of the Vietnamese is accepted as a fact, and Miss Saigon is portrayed as a historically accurate picture of the Vietnam war.
-The American scholar Yutian Wong complained about the first chapter of The Story of Miss Saigon written by Behr who covered the Vietnam War for Newsweek, where Behr confessed to sleeping with hundreds of Vietnamese prostitutes during his time in Saigon, experiences that convinced him that Miss Saigon was a realistic and accurate picture of Vietnam.
-Wong charged that Behr made very sweeping claims about Vietnamese women, a subject on which he claimed to be an expert, based solely upon his experiences with the prostitutes, which she felt to be very misleading perspective on Vietnam.
-Wong wrote that Behr's nostalgic and romanticized account of prostitution in Saigon was "emptied of the violence, disease, abuse and humiliations suffered by the prostitutes themselves" that misleadingly made the brothels of Saigon sound benign and romantic.
-Wong also argued that Behr's claim that Miss Saigon was not racist and sexist because in real life the U.S. servicemen had a profound respect for the prostitutes whose services they used is contradicted by his statement that the slurs applied by the Marines to the prostitutes in Miss Saigon were merely "realistic", stating that the Marines in Vietnam did talk that way about Vietnamese women.
+Hypersexualization

 In The Story of Miss Saigon, Behr wrote about the "extreme youth" of the prostitutes whose services he used, which led him to portray teenage prostitution in Vietnam as a charming coming-of-age ritual that led to moments of "pure joy" for the girls concerned.
 Wong wrote that, as a woman, she found this statement to be very offensive.
 As part of their defense of Miss Saigon, Steyn in the book accused the Asian-American activists who protested against racism in Miss Saigon of a "new tribalism" that threatened "a new era of conformity and sanctimoniousness".
 Most of the Asian actresses and dancers that appeared in the original West End production of Miss Saigon in 1989 were Filipina, and many were uncomfortable with the costumes they were expected to wear on stage and the sexually explicit dance numbers they were expected to perform.
 Steyn and Behr argued that their reluctance was due to their Roman Catholicism, leading Wong to write that it seemed not to interest either Behr or Steyn "that the material might actually be racially and sexually offensive to Asian women".